 Then there’s the cute little scene beforehand where Sam and her stupid friend discuss birthday gifts.
 When she thinks Sam wants a black guy and a pink Trans Am, she steps back in horror at the thought of her bestie letting an ugly black dick enter her sweet, pink domain.
 When Sam reassures that no, you got the colors wrong, she rolls her eyes in relief.

-the all-white city known as Chicago with a family decides to make their vacation the best as it possibly can be, and when it starts to unravel due to his own dumb ass decisions, he turns into a psychopath and resorts to illegal measures.
+Then you have Hughes’ white entitlement series called National Lampoon’s, in which one white guy from the all-white city known as Chicago with a family decides to make their vacation the best as it possibly can be, and when it starts to unravel due to his own dumb ass decisions, he turns into a psychopath and resorts to illegal measures.
 But he doesn’t get into trouble.
 Ever!
 No jail, no community service, no nothing.
 This man has held up an amusement park hostage with a fake gun, basically been an accessory to a kidnapping, had a SWAT team called on him, stole money from a hotel, accidentally killed a dog, etc. But does he ever get punished?
 Of course not!
 He’s a white guy, just a well-meaning type o’ guy who just wants to do right by his unappreciative family.
 Oh, and I love the bit in the first of these movies where he points his gun at the black cop and makes him get down on the ground, humiliating him.
 I also loved the scene where they were driving through the “hood” and a guy comes over to his station wagon bouncing a fucking basketball.
 At night.
 Sometimes I wonder if John Hughes had even seen a black person in real life.

 I get really fucking irritated thinking of all the angsty little white teens who collectively worship movies like The Breakfast Club who can see themselves on television displaying all the emotions they feel, but someone like me can’t even see a black woman as an extra.
 Seriously, I don’t think I’ve ever seen a black woman in a John Hughes movie in any capacity unless in a service position.
 And I’ve seen very few black men.
 But then again, what could I really have expected from the era that gave us the Reagan administration?